snotskie/ttrpg/site/src/index.md

 **Medically Insured:** Once per scene, when a character fails a Check or loses a Contest to tend to your wounds, characters may spend a combined total of $3$ Blessings to turn the failure into a success or the loss into a win.
 Then, increase the number of Blessings needed to activate this ability by $2$.

 **Focused Determination:** Each time you bump your dice, increase the result of the roll by an additional $+1$.

+**Efficiently Packed:** When you perform a Home Stat Check to see if you came prepared with an item, roll as though your Home Stat used one die size larger, to a maximum of a $d10$.

 **Armored Skin:** Whenever you lose a violent Contest as the Defender, protect yourself for $+3$.